 We believe that treating sleep apnea should be as comfortable and non-invasive as possible.
 Our practice focuses on modern solutions that allow you to avoid the bulky masks and loud machines associated with traditional CPAP therapy.

-To get started, we often recommend the Watch-PAT200, an innovative in-home sleep-testing device.
+To get started, we often recommend the Watch-PAT200.
+This is an innovative at-home sleep testing device.
 This allows you to gather accurate sleep data in the comfort of your own bed rather than in a clinical lab.
-Once we have a clear picture of your needs, we can design a custom oral appliance that gently shifts your jaw forward to keep your airway open while you sleep.
+Once we understand your needs, we design a custom oral appliance.
+It gently shifts your jaw forward to keep your airway open during sleep.

 Frequently Asked Questions About Sleep and Athletics